 As J.S.
 Bach learned very early in his life as a musician, studying the work of other composers at times becomes an exercise like this which can pay big dividends to the emerging composer.

-He is rightly considered in fact the undisputed master of fugue-writing, and his 2 volumes of The Well-Tempered Clavier, each containing 24 preludes and fugues in all the major and minor keys, has become known as the "Old Testament" of piano music, the 32 Sonatas of Beethoven being the "New Testament."
+He is rightly considered the undisputed master of fugue-writing, and his 2 volumes of The Well-Tempered Clavier, each containing 24 preludes and fugues in all the major and minor keys, has become known as "the 48" -- the "Old Testament" of piano music -- the 32 Sonatas of Beethoven being the "New Testament."

-"The 48," as these 2 volumes are known, are considered required study in all introductory college courses in fugue, and rightly so; they are being promoted generally as an exploration of the full possibilities of fugue.
+"The 48" are considered required study in all introductory college courses in fugue, and rightly so; they are being promoted generally as an exploration of the full possibilities of fugue.

 It will be apparent to anyone however, upon deeper reflection, that this is not the case at all.

-None of the 48, for example, have subjects which begin on scale degree 3; that this is indeed a viable possibility when writing a fugue has been proven repeatedly despite claims to the contrary; it simply demands that the tail of the subject point strongly to the dominant key, but it is entirely possible.
+None of the 48, for example, have subjects which begin on the mediant note; that this is indeed a viable possibility when writing a fugue has been shown repeatedly despite claims to the contrary; it simply indicates that the tail of the subject, or perhaps its final note, should point strongly to the dominant key.

 Kirnberger, a reliable authority who studied in Leipzig with J.S.
-Bach, is on record for saying that his master Bach, in reference to music, taught that "anything must be possible" and "would never hear of anything being not feasible" -- thus the possibilities of fugue-writing is significantly beyond what was demonstrated in the 48, according to their own creator.
+Bach, is on record for saying that his master Bach, in reference to music, taught that "anything must be possible" and "would never hear of anything being not feasible" -- Kirnberger is saying that the possibilities of fugue-writing are significantly beyond what Bach demonstrated in "the 48."

 The Alfred Masterwork edition of "J.S.
 Bach, The Well-Tempered Clavier, Volume I, edited by Willard A. Palmar," in plastic comb binding which sits flat on the rack, has much to recommend itself to the student of fugue; this work is newly edited and researched from the most important autograph and manuscript sources and contains detailed discussions of Bach's ornaments and of Baroque keyboard practices.